cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 The log type is stored on logs in the `@source.type` field.
 So to query for application logs, you could use a filter of `@source.type: "APP"`.

-Cloudfoundry logs are often translated into field names in Opensearch/Dashboards using the log type as a prefix.
+Cloud Foundry logs are often translated into field names in OpenSearch Dashboards using the log type as a prefix.
 For example, APP logs in Dashboards include fields like `app.name` for the application name.

 ## Querying Logs

-Cloudfoundry logs have a few useful fields which will be helpful for querying logs.
+Cloud Foundry logs have a few useful fields which will be helpful for querying logs.
-Cloudfoundry has 3 fields that can be very helpful to filter down what app logs show up.
+Cloud Foundry has 3 fields that can be very helpful to filter down what app logs show up.

 - `@cf.org` - The organization, this is applicable to multi-org users
 - `@cf.space` - The space in a organization.